 Mango Matho Recipe

 Mango Matho is a Gujarati dessert made using thick yogurt and mangoes.
-Make it using 7 simple ingredients and serve it on its own or with poori for a delicious meal.
+It is a lighter, thinner version of Mango Shrikhand.
+Make it using 7 simple ingredients and serve it on its own or with Plain Poori for a delicious meal.

 You may like some more mango desserts: Mango Basundi, Mango Phirni, Mango Kulfi, and Mango Sago.